SIKA News

 Bill is inviting everyone at the race August 25 to a barbecue at his new place in Armstrong on Saturday evening.
 It's BYOB&M (bring your own beverage and meat).
 Bill says you can camp there too as long as you're rowdy.

-Next meeting at Kelowna Flightcraft and August 4-5 race cancelled.
+Next meeting at Kelowna Flightcraft and August 4-5 race canceled.
 July 20, 2007

-The race scheduled for August 4th & 5th weekend has been cancelled due to a forecasted lack of support at our last meeting.
+The race scheduled for August 4th & 5th weekend has been canceled due to a forecasted lack of support at our last meeting.

 Our race dates for September and October are now firmed up as the Vernon Vipers hockey schedule is now set and there is no conflict with our dates.